 How easy is it to read around children?
 Actually, very.
 One of the reasons I’ve not read so much is that I generally get so absorbed in good books that I have to read them all straight away, which isn’t practical when you have to fetch snacks, make dinners and stop children from waving in the face of mild peril.
 The Year of Living Danishly is a book I loved reading and wanted to read all at once, but the chapters are quite distinct, so it was easy to put down.

 What did you think?
 I loved this book, I thought it was fascinating and interesting and, honest and truthful, which made it, unlike the weather in Denmark, really warm.
 There’s a good mix of a story – about the first year the writer and her husband spend in Denmark – alongside history, facts and cultural insights.
 I loved all the mentions of Danish design.
 And yes, it did make me want to move there.
 I’m not sure I could cope with the cold, though.

 I also found all the details about pregnancy and parenting really interesting.
 One thing that did surprise was I’d always thought children in Denmark didn’t go to school till seven, which is something I’ve talked about a lot with my friends when it’s school application time (as in a ‘Waaa, we should move to Denmark!’ type of way).
 This is true, but they don’t stay at home till then – they attend full-time subsidised nurseries and pre-schools from about six months (and according to the book, SAHMs aren’t really a thing).

-Have you read the book; what did you think?
+Have you read The Year of Living Danishly; what did you think?
 Also what shall I read next?